 Most people never think about science labs past high school.
-Sure, scientists do but unless it’s your 9-5 job, labs are most likely not a concern for you during your daily life.
+Sure, scientists do, but unless it’s your 9-5 job, labs are most likely not a concern for you during your daily life.
 But the truth is that we buy and sell products every day that are made in specially designed laboratories by highly trained technicians.
 One of the most interesting of these labs… dental.

 A walk-in fume hood is a fundamental piece of laboratory equipment.
 It offers both safety and functionality for professionals working in environments where hazardous fumes and chemicals are common.
 These hoods are designed to effectively ventilate dangerous vapors.
 They protect the workers by preventing harmful exposure to toxic substances.